 What Is The Shona Project?

-The Shona Project is a multi-award-winning non-profit organisation whose aim is to educate, empower and inspire today’s Irish girls to become tomorrow’s strong, confident and curious young women.
-It was created by girls, for girls, to ensure that every girl in Ireland feels seen, understood, supported and valued.
-We believe that every girl in Ireland has the potential to achieve her dreams, and live a happy and healthy life, once they are given the tools and the encouragement.
+The Shona Project is an awesome non-profit that’s won multiple awards for its work.
+We’re all about educating, empowering, and inspiring girls living in Ireland, so they grow into strong, confident, and curious young women.
+Created by girls for girls, we make sure every girl in Ireland feels seen, understood, supported, and valued.
+We believe every girl has the potential to achieve her dreams and live a happy, healthy life, as long as they have the right tools and encouragement.

 The Junior Ambassador Programme